RustySnipers/MarketPulse/README.md

 ### Managing Watchlists and Webull Portfolio

 When the GUI is running you can enter a comma-separated list of tickers to set a custom watchlist.
 Use the **Load Webull Portfolio** button to import your holdings from your Webull account.
-Credentials are requested at runtime and are never saved.
+Credentials can now be stored securely using your system keychain if you choose to save them when prompted.

 ### Settings and Symbol Review

 The application now includes a **Settings** window for adjusting the data CSV path and other options.
 Use the **Review Symbols** button to open a window showing your current watchlist and loaded portfolio for quick reference.
+You can also switch between a light and dark theme from the Settings window.

 ### Discord Notifications

-Set the `DISCORD_WEBHOOK_URL` environment variable to send trading events and report summaries to a Discord channel.
-The application will post messages when trading starts or stops, watchlists change, portfolios are loaded, and when backtesting or ML training completes.
+Specify your Discord webhook URL in the **Settings** window (or via the `DISCORD_WEBHOOK_URL` environment variable) to receive notifications when trading starts or stops and when reports are generated.

 ### Building the Executable